Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 SteelSeries Arctis 7P Wireless

-Wireless gaming headset, 40-hour battery, 2.4GHz lossless connection, ClearCast microphone with AI noise cancellation, 7.1 surround sound on PC, dual wireless (PlayStation/PC), Discord-certified mic, highly rated by customers with 3,200+ reviews.
+Wireless gaming headset, 40-hour battery, 2.4GHz lossless connection, ClearCast microphone with AI noise cancellation, 7.1 surround sound on PC, dual wireless (PlayStation/PC), Discord-certified mic, Well-reviewed on Amazon with 3,200+ reviews.
 The Arctis line is sponsor of esports teams across Valorant, CS2, and Apex Legends.
 The 7P is the PlayStation/PC version with 2.4GHz dongle for 40-hour battery life.
 ClearCast mic uses AI to isolate your voice and remove background noise — critical if you're in a Discord with 10+ people.
 The soundstage is neutral and spacious (important for positional audio in competitive games).
 Build quality is premium (aluminum, comfortable fabric ear cups).
 The dual wireless support means you can swap between PlayStation and PC without unplugging the dongle.

 ✓ Why GiftedPicks chose this